Shanu48/RSM/Task 1/README.md

 For example, if we have data about house prices, we might want to predict the price of a house based on features like its size, number of rooms, and location.
 Linear Regression helps us build a model to predict the price from these features.

+#### 2.2.
+Simple Linear Regression

+Its useful in finding the relationship between two continous variables.
+It looks for statistical relationship but not deterministic relatioship.
 The formula for **Simple Linear Regression** (with just one feature) is:

 $$